rfsjim/Curated-Dev-Knowledge-Repo/README.md

 How do we create objects in a flexible way?

 - Singleton – only one instance allowed
+- Simple Factory - Honourable mention not a true pattern
 - Factory Method – let a method decide which subclass to instantiate
 - Abstract Factory – a factory of related factories
 - Builder – step-by-step construction